videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 check
 [SplittableRandom](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/687fd7c7986d/src/share/classes/java/util/SplittableRandom.java) and
-see what we find out over there, but this time let's read the comments.
+see what we find out over there, but this time let's read the comments there as well.

-## The Theory behind ThreadLocalRandom ##
+## The Theory Behind ThreadLocalRandom ##

-When we open SplittableRandom's sourcecode we find this illustrative comment:
+When we open SplittableRandom's sourcecode we find this illustrative
+comment:

 {% highlight java %}
 /*